Recipe: Pease Pottage or Pease Pudding

 At noon I went home and dined with my wife on pease porridge and nothing else

-Mr and Mrs Pepys were probably in a minority.
+Mr and Mrs Pepys were probably in a minority when dining on “pease porridge and nothing else.”
 Pease pottage (or pease pudding, or pease porridge) is usually a side dish, as a line from the song ‘Food, Glorious Food’ from Lionel Bart’s musical Oliver! suggests:

 Food, glorious food,